Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Spectral analysis of the operator

 \textbf{Step 4.
-The other eigenvalues.} Now, let us consider eigenvalues verifiying $\lambda^\eps\ge\frac1{4\eps}$.
-Then an associated eigenfunction can be written as The boundary condition then leads to one of the two following constraints:
+The other eigenvalues.} We now conclude the proof of Lemma \ref{prop1}, by studying the rest of the spectrum and showing that it follows the distribution \eqref{dist}.
+We also study the associated eigenfunctions and prove they verify the boundary behavior \eqref{k}.
+Now, let us consider eigenvalues verifiying $\lambda_\sigma^\eps\ge\frac1{4\eps}$.
+Then any associated eigenfunction can be written as The boundary conditions then translate to: